• Skip to main content

 This HOn3 RGS Ridgway to Dolores layout includes a freelance logging operation that is completely detailed.
 The under construction HO layout is based on the Burlington Northern prototype running from Peoria to Galesburg, Illinois.

-See more photos and details on RGS Ridgway to Dolores
+See more photos and details on RGS Ridgway to Dolores.

 RGS/D&RGW, Ridgway – Durango